Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/rest-endpoints/_index.md

 We're going to focus on the demand side now.
 The reasons for this are:

 - there are likely more "demand" users than "supply" users
-- our "demand" users are often people who are travelling, so they are morelikely to use their phones for making bookings.
+- our "demand" users are often people who are traveling, so they are more likely to use their phones for making bookings.

 ## Requirements

-Expose a bunch of apis in order to allow travellers to do everythin they need to do.
+Expose a bunch of apis in order to allow travelers to do everything they need to do.
 This includes:

 - registering on the system
 - logging in and out